CederGroupHub/chgnet/README.md

 md.run(50)  # run a 0.1 ps MD simulation
 ```

-The MD defaults to CUDA if available, to manually set device to cpu or mps:
+The MD defaults to the available accelerator (CUDA, then Intel XPU), to manually
-`MolecularDynamics(use_device='cpu')`.
+set the device to cpu, cuda, xpu or mps: `MolecularDynamics(use_device='cpu')`.
+The device can also be set globally with the `CHGNET_DEVICE` environment variable.

 MD outputs are saved to the ASE trajectory file, to visualize the MD trajectory
 and magnetic moments after the MD run: